-The Bachelor's Degree.

-- 3. The completion of an additional prescribed course in both Junior year and Senior year, thus making the total of twenty-three courses required for the honours degree.
+- 1. The fulfilment of all regulations for the Bachelor's degree. - 2.
+The completion of not less than five courses prescribed by the department concerned. - 3.
+The completion of an additional prescribed course in both Junior year and Senior year, thus making the total of twenty-three courses required for the Honours degree.
 These special additional courses may be given in any way the department decides. - 4.
-The passing of a comprehensive examination (written and/or oral) in all work of the honours field. - 5.
-The attainment of not less than 70% in all courses in the honours field and in the comprehensive examination.
+The passing of a comprehensive examination (written and/or oral) in all work of the Honours field. - 5.
+The attainment of not less than 70% in all courses in the Honours field and in the comprehensive examination.

-Candidates for an honours degree will normally be required to have spent four full-time academic years at Saint Mary's University.
+Candidates for an Honours degree will normally be required to have spent four full-time academic years at Saint Mary's University.